postatum/nefertari/docs/source/field_processors.rst

 Processors are called in order they are passed to ``nefertari.events.add_field_processors``.
 Each processor must return processed value which is used a input for next processor if present.

-Note that nefertari authentication system(login, logout and token claim) triggers events as well.
+Note that nefertari authentication system(login, logout, token claim, token reset) triggers events as well.
 When processor was triggered by nefertari authentication system, event ("event" keyword argument passed to processor) property ``event.is_auth_view`` will equal to ``True``.
 This may require additional care when processors mutate fields which participate in authentication process.

 Examples